chyla/EmacsConfiguration/README.md

 * docutils - Documentation Utilities - Written in Python, for General- and Special-Purpose Use (http://docutils.sourceforge.net/)

 You can verify installed checkers with `flycheck-verify-checker` command.

+#### Markdown Mode

+Install your favorite Markdown processor, eg:

+* Markdown.pl
+* MultiMarkdown
+* Pandoc

+Current configuration will try to detect markdown processor, but in some cases you will have to pint markdown-command to the preferred Markdown executable on your system, eg:

+(setq markdown-command "pandoc")

 ### Custom configuration